Osteoarthritis is the most common lifestyle disease in people older than 65 years. 30% of people aged 50 and above report hip/knee pain.

 What is Osteoarthritis?

-• Osteoarthritis – is an imbalance between loading on the joint and structural changes and can be influenced by: muscle weakness, lifestyle factors (sleep, diet, weight), age, sex, psychological factors (stress, depression etc) and beliefs (fear, negative thoughts etc)
+- Osteoarthritis – is an imbalance between loading on the joint a structural changes and can be influenced by: muscle weakness, lifestyle factors (sleep, diet, weight), age, sex, psychological factors (stress, depression etc) and beliefs (fear, negative thoughts etc)

 Symptoms of Osteoarthritis:

 • Stiffness, particularly in the morning or after prolonged periods of sitting

 • Reduced range of movement

 How can Gen Physio help with osteoarthritis?

 What we know from the evidence is that people in Australia do not adequately trial the best first treatment for osteoarthritis.
 Exercise and weight management have the most evidence in improving your pain and level of disability and should be the first line of treatment rather than surgery.
 As physiotherapists, we have the appropriate knowledge and skills to guide you and provide education and help develop and exercise-based program that will help improve your strength, mobility and decrease your pain.